 - Unrestricted access to CI/CD pipelines and code repositories

-- Completely relying on in-house security expertise and solutions
+- Complete reliance on in-house security expertise

 By the Way, What is DevSecOps?

-DevSecOps ensures that security works in tandem with Agile and DevOps processes, and shortens the time in releasing code and products as compared to the traditional DevOps approach.
+DevSecOps ensures that security works in tandem with Agile and DevOps processes and shortens the time in releasing code and products compared to the traditional DevOps approach.
 It aims to break down barriers between the development, operations, and security teams, much like DevOps did for the conventional barriers between development and operations.